Nikhilkoneru/LazyDB/README.md

 ```

 ## Edit Settings.py
-Change databases username, password and change the DEBUG, PRODUCTION boolean values based upon your requirements.
+Change databases username, password and DEBUG, PRODUCTION boolean values based upon your requirements.
 ```
 sudo vi cloudbackend/settings.py
 ```
 ## Permissions
 This backend service writes files to the project.
-So we need to give appropriate permissions to the project
+So we need to give appropriate permissions to the project.
 ```
 sudo chmod -R 755 *
 ```